apache/kafka/docker/README.md

 Introduction
 ------------

 This directory contains scripts to build, test, push and promote docker image for kafka.
+It also contains scripts to build, test the JVM-based Docker Official Image, and generate a PR template for the same to be raised under the Docker official images repo.
 All of the steps can be either performed locally or by using Github Actions.

 Github Actions